laixintao/iredis/README.md

 ### Release Strategy

-IRedis is built and released by CircleCI.
+IRedis is built and released by `GitHub Actions`.
 Whenever a tag is pushed to the `master` branch, a new release is built and uploaded to pypi.org, it's very convenient.